austinmenger/austinmenger.github.io/_pages/active_projects.md

  <tr>
   <td>Manuscript (Application)</td>
   <td>Abu Khait, A., <b>Menger, A.</b>, Khawaldeh, A-H.</td>
-  <td>Self-Transcendence as a Moderator Between Reminiscence Functions and Symptoms of Post-Traumatic Stress Disorder in Individuals with Schizophrenia</td>
+  <td>Self-Transcendence as a Moderator Between Reminiscence Functions and Symptoms of Post-Traumatic Stress Disorder in a Sample of Individuals with Schizophrenia: Adjusting for Covariates and a Monte Carlo Power Simulation</td>
   <td>IRB Submission in Progress</td>
  </tr>
  <tr>